awslabs/mountpoint-s3-csi-driver/docs/CONFIGURATION.md

     authenticationSource: pod
     stsRegion: us-east-1
 ```

+Alternatively, the CSI Driver will detect the `--region` argument specified in the Mountpoint options.

 ## Configure driver toleration settings
 Toleration of all taints is set to `false` by default.
 If you don't want to deploy the driver on all nodes, add